RarelyCharlie/rarelycharlie.github.io/_draft/sft.md

 |Listener:|What kinds of changes you would like to happen next?
 {:.chat}

+After the quiz, the next section describes questions about coping.

 - Mark each statement true or false:
 - The miracle question is used to identify the member's goals.#The miracle question is used to idenfity overall goals.